SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 	When the upload finished and there is no error, you can view the exposition by clicking the preview button (eye in the top right corner).
-If it is not succesful you can use the error message to see what changes you may need to make and try again.
+If it is not successful you can use the error message to see what changes you may need to make and try again.